Help Center Content Audit Tool for SEO and AI Search

 Why audit help center pages for SEO?

-Because help center content often ranks for high-intent questions close to signup, retention, or support deflection.
-Thin docs can hurt both search visibility and customer experience.
+Because help center content often answers high-intent product questions close to signup, onboarding, or support.
+Thin docs can hurt both search clarity and customer experience.

 What does the help center audit look for?

-It looks for incomplete answers, weak heading structure, missing screenshots or examples, buried next steps, and poor internal links to related docs or product pages.
+It looks for incomplete answers, weak heading structure, missing screenshots or examples, buried next steps, troubleshooting gaps, stale product context, AI-readable answer gaps, and poor internal links to related docs or product pages.

 What is the most common issue on knowledge base pages?

 Answer incompleteness.
-Many pages technically mention the feature or fix but do not provide enough context, steps, screenshots, or troubleshooting depth to truly satisfy the searcher.
+Some pages technically mention the feature or fix but do not provide enough context, steps, screenshots, or troubleshooting depth to truly satisfy the reader.

 Related audit entry points